 The science program is designed for those desiring to become competent secondary school science teachers.
 The general goal of this program is to enable prospective science teachers to understand theories and best science practices for successful instruction and assessment of secondary school students.
-Certification for the State of Connecticut to teach secondary grades 7-12 in Science is offered as part of a Master of Science in Education degree.
+Certification for the State of Connecticut to teach secondary grades 7-12 in Science.

 - The passionate, professional educator is knowledgeable about subject matter.

 - The passionate, professional educator is committed to inquiry.

 - The passionate, professional educator is responsive to diversity.

 The candidates will be able to:

 - Demonstrate appropriate content knowledge in designated subject areas

 - Pass Praxis II content knowledge for secondary subject areas